open-geotechnical/ogt-go/README.md

 - parses AGS files
 - validates AGS files
 - browses the AGS spec.
-- and acts as a microservice for all of above
+- and acts as a microservice for all of the above